- Reference Number: HEY-142/2020

 You will be given a letter detailing where you should attend, starving instructions and the time to report to the ward.
 Staff will greet you and show you around the ward.
 You will be seen by the doctor and possibly the anaesthetist.
 The type of anaesthetic you will be having is called a general anaesthetic.
 You will be prescribed pain relief to manage any pain you may suffer following the operation

 You may be required to attend a pre-assessment where the nurse will prepare you for the surgery and you can ask any questions you may have.
-She will also ensure you are fit for the anesthetic.
+She will also ensure you are fit for the anaesthetic.

 What will happen?